CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 Metadata for main and side tracks are very similar, they just differ in a `"type"` property and a corresponding property to define the video collection it includes.
+The properties `"title"`, `"type"`, and `"description"` are all common and required to be set.

 For main tracks,
-the property you should use is `"chapters"`.
+the required property to define the collection is `"chapters"`.
 This defines an ordered sequence of chapters, where each is an ordered collection of lessons.
+Each chapter should also have a `"title"` defined.
 To reference specific lessons, the same slug names used for subfolders in the `videos/lessons` folder should be used.